CodingLady22/Food-management-app/README.md

 * Ability to write recipes directly in the app.
 * Comments are available where users can write down their shopping lists or ideas on how to use up their food items.
 * Ability to save recipes of other users
-* Ability to edit and delete any item entered into the app
+* External api integration to show food-related quotes

 ### How it's made